asim90m/test_ubc_sg/README.md

 # DoujinCI
-Note: in the current state, this doesn't work with shared runners because DCP runs out of RAM.
-So, the only way to use this magic is to set up Docker and gitlab-runner which is not easy, especially since Docker Desktop hates Windows in my experience.

-Automated pipeline to decensor doujins with bars or mosaics using modified versions of natethegreate's HentAI and deeppomf's DeepCreamPy.
+DoujinCI is an automated pipeline to decensor doujins with bars or mosaics.
 Provide a link or 6-digit id to the pipeline, and it will spit out decensored images in the artifacts of the pipeline job.

+DoujinCI builds off of natethegreate's [HentAI](https://github.com/natethegreate/hent-AI) and deeppomf's [DeepCreamPy](https://portrait.gitee.com/1436159772/DeepCreamPy/tree/master), but adds in the convenience of downloading the doujin automatically, converting the .jpgs to .pngs, removing screentones, and downloading all the right dependencies for HentAI and DeepCreamPy, which would normally be a huge hassle.

 The output is usually imperfect (missed spots, slight green spots), but usually much better than no processing, especially considering it's all automated.